yfaway/openhab-rules/README.md

 In the short terms, sophisticated rules have to developed or coded.

 # High level aspects of smart home system
-Based on my personal experience, home automation can be classified into three main areas:
+Home automation can be classified into three main areas:

 1. **Take actions**: the rules are triggered by some events, and they perform some actions.
 2. **Notify**: an event occurred, and the system needs to notify it to the users.
 3. **Query/control**: not rules per say, but this is the exposed interface that let the user query/control the system.
-Typically, this is a web application.
+Typically, it is through a web application.

 As discussed above, it is more desirable to have rules performing actions automaticaly.

-# Concrete home automation rules
+# Sample home automation rules

 ## Switches (lights / fans)
 Controlling lights is the most common scenario people think of.
 There are low tech solutions that integrate with a motion sensor.
 These are relatively cheap and self-operated.
 However, you can't control them programmatically.